andrewjfreyer/BlueHue/README.md

   `sudo apt-get install bluetooth bluez-utils blueman`

-3. Discover mac address of Portable Bluetooth Device (*Note:* skip to 3 if MAC is known)
+3. Discover MACADDR of Portable Bluetooth Device (device must be discoverable) *Note:* skip to 3 if MACADDR is known from device info

   `hcitool scan`